 They may be doing clinical work outside of their specialty but well within their lane as a physician by performing insurance physicals or sports physicals.
 Some physicians leverage their expertise by doing non-clinical work as expert witnesses or case reviews.

 There are doctors helping their colleagues better understand issues in personal matters like finances, career matters, and burnout issues like Physician on FIRE, The White Coat Investor, and The Physician Philosopher, to name a few.

 Others distance themselves from medicine as much as possible with their side hustles.
 South Bay Brewing was started by an anesthesiologist (one could argue that alcoholic beverages and anesthetics bear some similarities).
 Some physicians create art, invest in real estate, and engage in countless other pursuits that have little or nothing to do with medicine.

 Whatever the side hustle, there are a handful of reasons your doctor may very well have more than one job.

 #1: Doctors are Deep in Debt

 The average indebted medical student, which is about 71% of them according to the latest AAMC survey, has around $200,000 in student loan debt when finishing medical school.

-The balance typically grows during a 3 to 7-plus year stretch of residency and fellowship training before one can start earning a physicians’ salary.
-A doctor that had no family help and attended private or out-of-state schools for their undergraduate and medical studies can easily rack up $500,000 or more in student loan debt.
+The balance typically grows during a 3 to 7-plus-year stretch of residency and fellowship training before one can start earning a physician’s salary.
+A doctor who had no family help and attended private or out-of-state schools for their undergraduate and medical studies can easily rack up $500,000 or more in student loan debt.